nabla-containers/runnc/README.md

+# Runnc

+`runnc` is the nabla-container runtime which interfaces with the container OCI runtime spec to create a nabla-container runtime.
+The runtime currently re-uses functionality from `runc` for some setup steps, but will eventually be self-sufficient in providing nabla-container equivalent setups.

-## Get started with the go repo!
+## Getting started with the go repo!

+1. Ensure that your `GOPATH` is set. (https://github.com/golang/go/wiki/SettingGOPATH)
+2. Go get the repo `go get github.com/nabla-containers/runnc`
+3. Install genisoimage on host `sudo apt install genisoimage`

+## Build and Install Runnc

+We have created two ways to build and install `runnc`.
+You may build inside a container, or perform a local build.

+### Build with a container
 ```
-a.
-Ensure that your `GOPATH` is set. (https://github.com/golang/go/wiki/SettingGOPATH)
-b.
-Go get the repo (`go get github.com/nabla-containers/runnc`).
+# Go to the repo
+cd $GOPATH/src/github.com/nabla-containers/runnc

+# make container-build to build runnc.
+make container-build

+# make container-install to install runnc
+make container-install
 ```

-## Install Runnc

-1. Make binaries and copy to bin dir
+### Build locally
 ```
 # Go to the repo
 cd $GOPATH/src/github.com/nabla-containers/runnc